Disability in Liberia: Education

+The Ministry of Education of Liberia has the Department of Science, Technical, Vocational, and Special Education, which oversees education for students with disabilities.
+In the FY 2023 National Budget for the Republic of Liberia, this department received 0.28% of the Ministry of Education Budget.
+Also, the fiscal year 2023 budget did not list a specific allocation to special education that would service students with disabilities in Liberia.
+In the FY 2023 National Budget, one subsidy is explicitly provided for a school of students with disabilities, the Liberia School for the Blind.
+In turn, most funding of schools for students with disabilities is based on non-governmental organizations and religious organizations.

 Non-governmental organizations

-Non-governmental organizations (NGO) in the country have called on the government to secure the rights of people with disabilities.
+Non-governmental organizations in the country have called on the government to secure the rights of people with disabilities.
 Many of these groups have adopted a National Action Plan for the Inclusion of Persons with Disabilities.
-NGOs advocating for people with disabilities became more involved in the process of advocacy following the 2005 elections in Liberia.
+Non-governmental organizations advocating for people with disabilities became more involved in the process of advocacy following the 2005 elections in Liberia.

 Humanity & Inclusion has been working in Liberia since 2000.
-The National Union of the Disabled (NUOD) was established in 2009 to advocate for people with disabilities in Liberia.
-Other prominent NGOs in Liberia include the Disabled Females International-Liberia (ADFI), Organisation for the Social Integration of the Liberian Deaf (OSILD), Liberia National Association of the Blind (LNAB) and the Christian Association of the Blind-Liberia (CAB).
+The National Union of the Disabled was established in 2009 to advocate for people with disabilities in Liberia.
+Other prominent non-governmental organizations in Liberia include the Disabled Females International-Liberia, Organisation for the Social Integration of the Liberian Deaf, Liberia National Association of the Blind (LNAB) and the Christian Association of the Blind-Liberia.